RDinh/NFCRFID/README.md

 You can print the bottom portion and top with [these files]().
 Print time will vary depending on the type of printer and printer setup.

-The case can also be printed into 6 parts (1-2 hrs per part) Time may very depending on the printer setup.
+If the casse is being printed with a public access 3D-printer with a time limit, use [the following 6 files](https://github.com/RDinh/NFCRFID/tree/master/Documentation/Cases/6pc) (1-2 hrs per part) Time may very depending on the printer setup.

-Here is the print setting in cura.
+Here are the print settings in Cura.

 Gluing is required for the 6 pieces.
 To determine which part goes where place the Raspberry Pi ontop of the standoffs and place pieces in their appropriate areas.
 To check correct in the piece is in the correct spot refer to the stl files.